-Entry Requirement: Open Credits: Up to 17 Level 1 English credits Credit opportunity may vary dependant on student ability and level Course Outline: The aim of this course is to improve English Language Learners' reading, writing and presentation skills.
-Students will study the language and the impact of written and visual texts.
-At this level, students are expected to show understanding of aspects of language and literature, along with developing and structuring ideas in their writing Assessment: Internal assessment - 10 Level 1 English credits, External assessment - 4 credits
+Credits: Up to 15 level 1 credits credit opportunity may vary dependant on student ability and level Course Outline: The aim of this course is to assist students in gaining their NCEA co-requisite for literacy and prepare for NCEA level 2 assessments the following year.
+Students will study the language and impact of written and oral texts.
+They will be involved in writing and presenting.
+At this level, students are expected to analyse aspects of language and literature.

+Assessment: Internal assessment 5 credits, external assessment 10 credits.
+Individualised learning programmes are offered in this course.